Respawnsive/dotnet-maui-workshop-clean/Part 2 - MVVM/README.md

     ```

 ## Build The Monkeys User Interface
-It is now time to build the .NET MAUI user interface in `View/MainPage.xaml`.
+It is now time to build the .NET MAUI user interface in `View/MonkeysPage.xaml`.
 Our end result is to build a page that looks like this:

 ![](../Art/FinalUI.PNG)

-1. In `MainPage.xaml`, add a `xmlns:viewmodel` namespace and a `x:DataType` at the top of the `ContentPage` tag, which will enable us to get binding intellisense:
+1. In `MonkeysPage.xaml`, add a `xmlns:viewmodel` namespace and a `x:DataType` at the top of the `ContentPage` tag, which will enable us to get binding intellisense:

     ```xml
     <ContentPage
         xmlns="http://schemas.microsoft.com/dotnet/2021/maui"
         xmlns:x="http://schemas.microsoft.com/winfx/2009/xaml"
-        x:Class="MonkeyFinder.View.MainPage"
+        x:Class="MonkeyFinder.View.MonkeysPage"
         xmlns:model="clr-namespace:MonkeyFinder.Model"
         xmlns:viewmodel="clr-namespace:MonkeyFinder.ViewModel"
         x:DataType="viewmodel:MonkeysViewModel">